-Merchant Onboarding: What It Is And How It Works Header
+Merchant Onboarding: What It Is and How It Works Header

 If you’re a small- or medium-sized business owner on the lookout for a payment processor or payment service provider, then it’s a given that you’ll need to go through their merchant onboarding process.
 While there have been numerous advancements to speed up merchant onboarding, many potential new businesses are understandably overwhelmed when trying to familiarize themselves with all the steps.